Ravath/MightyGeneratorPython/wordgenerator/README.md

   - SwitchVar Node : Changes the used buffer.
 If a buffer with the given name does not exist, it is created.
   - SetVar Node : Sets a value to a buffer whitout changing the used buffer.
 Erases previous value if any, and creates a buffer if didn't existed.
   - Define Node : If the associated buffer does not exist, changes context, and executes children in order to set the buffer.
 If the buffer is already set, does nothing.
 Usefull for managing variables that may be passed as arguments in input of the generation.
+  - Format Node : Execute the format on the target buffer.
+    If no target buffer provided, uses the current buffer.
+    If no format provided, uses the target as input.
+  - Macro Node : Execute the macros on the target buffer.
+    If no target buffer provided, uses the current buffer.
+    If no macro provided, uses the target as input.

 ### Utilities
  - using the `<<` operator on a table enables to extend the table with new rows.